-The I Ching is one of the oldest known Chinese texts of philosophy and divination.
+The I Ching, translated as The Classic Book of Changes, is one of the oldest known Chinese texts of philosophy and divination.
 Along with the Tao Te Ching, the I Ching is the most well-known classical Chinese work of ageless wisdom.

 It is a complex body of knowledge at the foundation of Taoism.
 As such, the wisdom of the I Ching has influenced numerous ancient philosophies and disciplines, including feng shui.